canjs/canjs/view/mustache/mustache.md

 	can.$(document.body).append(template);

-After you insert it, it will render:
+it will render:

 	<h1>Welcome Tina Fey!</h1>
 	<p>You no messages.</p>

-Now if you want to use the power of live-binding to update your template, you can do:
+Now if you want to use live-binding to update your template, you can do:

 	data.attr('message', 5)